Home Page About Us News & Events Our Services Contact Us

 Participation in research is always voluntary, and if you decide not to take part you will always receive current standard care.

-The NHS National Institute for Health Research is a source of a wealth of information relating to clinical research.
+The National Institute for Health and Care Research (NIHR) is a source of a wealth of information relating to clinical research.
 To find out more, please visit: https://www.nihr.ac.uk/.

-At Stockport, the Research Delivery Team is made up of Clinical Research Nurses and Practitioners who are seen as part of the clinical care team at the Trust.
+At Stockport NHS Foundation Trust, the research delivery team is made up of clinical research nurses and practitioners who are seen as part of the clinical care team at our Trust.
 They may be involved in screening your medical records to ensure our service users and patients are offered any research opportunties that are relevant to them.

-If you do decide to participate in a research study at Stockport, we will also collect your year of birth data to report to the National Institute for Health and Care Research (NIHR), part of the Department of Health and Social Care.
+If you do decide to participate in a research study at Stockport, we will also collect your year of birth data to report to the National Institute for Health and Care Research (NIHR), part of the Department of Health and Social Care (DHSC).
 This information is not part of a research study and is not reported at an individual level.
 The data will be used to evaluate equity of access to research, like the recording and review of patient information for other services provided by NHS organisations.
-The collection of this data also supports the NHS and NIHR`s responsibility to ensure Equality, Diversity and Inclusion to all aspects of healthcare.
+The collection of this data also supports our responsibility to ensure equality, diversity and inclusion to all aspects of healthcare.